pbikki/object-storage-plugin/README.md

 #### Verification ####

-  This repo contains a sample [deployment.yaml](deployment.yaml) file that can be used to verify if you can successfully write data to the COS bucket used for the mount
+  This repo contains a sample [deployment.yaml](deployment.yaml) file that can be used to verify if you can successfully write data to the COS bucket used for the mount.
+For oenshift clusters, similar deployment can be used.
+With the new version of plugin installed on OpenShift clusters, the [openshift-deployment.yaml](openshift-deployment.yaml) worked without having to provide any explicit `securityContext`.

+  **ToDO:** Verify if it works for IKS as well without providing any `securityContext`
   - Create the deployment
     ```$ kubectl create -f deployment.yaml```
   - Verify the pods created by the deployment
     ```$ kubectl get pods -n <namespace>```
   - Shell into the pod created by the deployment using
     ```$ kubectl exec -it <pod-name> -it bash```
+    ```$ oc rsh <pod-name```
   - Navigate to the mount path specified in your deployment file (`mountPath: /<file_path>`)
   - Create a file
     ```$ echo "Hello World" > hello.txt```
-  - Verify that your COS bucket has the file `hello.txt` in it
+  - From the IBM Cloud UI, verify that your COS bucket has the file `hello.txt` in it

   ##### Important to note #####
   To run the deployment as non-root user, note that the deployment uses